jerry81/leetcode/README.md

   5. Pop edge, update distance, mark as visited
   6.  for each neighboring edge, if not visited add to queue

+## Find median in two arrays

+ - we know the target "index" (half of all elements ish)
+    - so we need to find the number that gives us that target index
+    - start with nums1 midpoint (idxSum is idx of nums1's midpoint)
+    - search in nums2 for this value (totalIdx is idxSum + idxFound)
+    - we then repeat with our new search space depending totalIdx's value

 # TIL

 ```